witchdocsec/rainbownatorjson/README.md

 # notice
-rainbownator has moved to https://github.com/malectricasoftware/rainbownator/
+rainbownator has moved to https://github.com/malectricasoftware/rainbownator/ use that one
 # rainbownator
 multi threaded hash cracker with support for md5 and sha.
 generates json dicts to act as rainbow tables on first run through a wordlist.